 Furthermore, it is not an increase in the number of innings that increases risk of injury.
 The biggest risk factor is in fact the number of pitches thrown when a pitcher is fatigued.
 Most pitch count measures (Pitcher Abuse Points, for example) consider this point to be at around 100 pitches, regardless of how many innings it takes to get there.

 To the Nats' credit, it does appear that the team is paying close attention to Strasburg's pitch counts.
 Strasburg has averaged 94.1 pitches in his 23 starts, and on only two occasions has he been allowed to go over 110 pitches in a single game.

-(This is what separates Strasburg from the likes of Kerry Wood, who was allowed to go over 110 pitches in ten different starts in his first year back from TJ surgery.
-Is it any wonder he had arm troubles for the remainder of his career?)
+(this separates Strasburg from horror stories like Kerry Wood, whom the Cubs allowed to go over 110 pitches in ten different starts in his first year back from surgery.
+Is it any wonder that guy had arm issues his entire career?)

 But what we are not hearing from the Nationals (or anybody, for that matter) is a precise limit to Strasburg's workload in terms of number of pitches in a given season.
 All we are hearing is number of innings, which in and of itself is not an accurate measure.